Peter Weidenbaum

 Peter Weidenbaum (born 25 July 1968, Antwerp, Belgium) is a Belgian artist.

-It is impossible to categorize Weidenbaum's work using minor stylistic details or constants.
-It is more of an investigation of our culture of pictures and the manifestation of ideas through art.
-We use our brains to look.
-His investigation into images, whether they appear in sculpture, an installation, or paintings on canvas, begins here.
 Weidenbaum's art is an opposition to reality's rule and a search for the metaphysical.

 Education

-He became acquainted with painting at a very early age.
+He became acquainted with painting at an early age.
 He maintains that the confrontation with Jean Fouquet's painting "Madonna surrounded by seraphim and cherubim" at the Museum of Fine Arts (Antwerp) altered his view on reality.

 In 1993, Weidenbaum enrolled in the Royal Academy in Antwerp and, at the behest of Walter Villain, he studied Monumental Art.
 During his time there, he sought inspiration from the literature of Sartre, Goethe and Jung.
 This led to the series "Greetings from Faust" and a string of works by the poet Paul van Ostaijen.
 The German expressionists Max Beckmann and George Grosz had a significant influence on the young artist.
 In 2014 the public broadcast service showed a two-series documentary concerning the 350th anniversary of the Royal Academy of Fine Arts in Antwerp (KASK).
 In "Stream of Talent," such diverse artists like Fred Bervoets, Jan Fabre, Luk Tuymans, Cindy Wright and Peter Weidenbaum reminisce about their time at the KASK.